 Inside the mall, you’ll find some shops (including many designer brands), a Lane Crawford department store, GREAT food hall and gourmet grocery store, a movie theater, a chemist, and multiple dining outlets.
 The other benefit to being attached to a shopping mall is that you’ll always have something nearby to do in inclement weather and that you don’t have to go outside in summer weather for essentials.

 Families and fitness enthusiasts will like being next to Hong Kong Park.
-There’s a playground (about 10 minutes walk from the hotel), little ponds with turtles and koi fish, a teaware museum, giant waterfall to walk behind, a small seasonal butterfly garden and more.
+There’s a playground (about 10 minutes walk from the hotel), little ponds with turtles and koi fish, a teaware museum, a giant waterfall to walk behind, a small seasonal butterfly garden, and more.
 I mention fitness because my boot camp used to run through here as it’s hilly terrain with steps in parts and a nice place for a walk or jog, weather permitting.

 The MTR station is Admiralty, which is one stop on the South Island Line to Ocean Park.
 It’s also one stop to Central and one stop to Kowloon in the other direction.
 You will use the MTR here, especially when in Hong Kong with kids, as outside of the mall, Hong Kong Park, and Peak Tram, other popular Hong Kong attractions like Tai Kwun, Man Mo Temple, Mid Levels escalator, Soho, etc. are a further walk away.